-Annual Recertification packets are mailed to each participant in the HCV program and are provided at Public Housing site offices.
+Annual Recertification packets are mailed to each participant in the HCV program.

 However, if LEP families need help completing the packet they can phone the Agency's call center or, for public housing, the property's office.
 Staff from either the call center or property site office can call the Agency's contract interpreter and they will place the family on a three-way phone call to explain the questions to LEP families in their native language.
 HCV call center staff or Public Housing property office staff can take the answers from the interpreter in English and complete the forms